 Life as a year 12 student was probably already stressful enough, and then along came the coronavirus (COVID-19) to add even more uncertainty.
 You may be finding the resulting situation hard to deal with.

-You might be experiencing fear of the future in the short term (next week, next term) as well as in the distant future (end of the year, 2021, and beyond).
-As a result, you’re likely experiencing a range of different emotions, including stress, fear, uncertainty, depression, frustration, anger and disappointment.
+You might be experiencing fear of the future in the short term (next week, next term) as well as in the distant future (end of the year, next year, and beyond).
+As a result, you might be experiencing a range of different emotions, including stress, fear, uncertainty, depression, frustration, anger and disappointment.

-While these emotions are understandable, they are also very distracting and can have negative impacts on our health and mood.
+While these emotions are understandable, they're also very distracting and can have negative impacts on our health and mood.
 Worrying about the future gets in the way of enjoying and making the most of the present.
-Luckily, there are some strategies for managing our worries about the future so that we are able to re-focus on and enjoy the present as much as possible.
+Luckily, there are some strategies for managing our worries about the future so that we're able to re-focus on and enjoy the present as much as possible.

 Ways to cope

 For those of us who cope by having a plan, it might be helpful to sit down and write yourself two plans: Plan A (what you would want to do if things were ‘normal’) and Plan B (your best choice of what to do if things aren’t ‘normal’).
 Consider your Plan B to be a productive or fun way to spend the next period of time if you aren’t able to adopt Plan A for whatever reason.

 For example, your Plan A might be to travel overseas, move out of home and into a college, or move to a new city for work/study; while your Plan B might be to complete some online training/study, gain new skills and work on creative projects with the intention of switching to Plan A six to 12 months later.
 Try to see your Plan B as an opportunity to upskill yourself and to work on some personal projects and goals while you wait to revert to Plan A at a slightly later date.
 Here are some skills you can work on for the future.